Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Introduction

 To address the above issues, in this paper, we propose a DL-enabled digital semantic communication system for device-edge cooperative inference, as shown in Fig. \ref{fig:system}.
 The goal is to maximize the accuracy of inference tasks under the constraints of communication bandwidth and computing capabilities of devices.
-In specific, we propose a novel digital semantic communication system with \emph{adaptive split point} of encoding and decoding networks.
-A \emph{non-linear quantization module with trained levels} is proposed to reduce quantization error, and structured pruning is incorporated to reduce the number of semantic feature maps to be transmitted.
-To enable end-to-end training for the semantic communication purpose, we propose a novel \emph{semantic learning loss (SLL)} function to reduce the semantic error rather than the bit error.
-We found in several networks, such as ResNet \cite{Identity} and Swin Transformer \cite{swin} that the deeper semantic encoder can achieve better average classification accuracy, while not all categories of images can achieve better classification accuracy in the deeper encoder.
-The fixed encoder cannot flexibly deal with varying channel conditions and different images.
-To adapt to diverse channel conditions and images, we design a \emph{policy network} to optimize the configurations of the semantic encoding and decoding networks, by maximizing the classification accuracy under the constraint of the limited computing and bandwidth resources.
-By conducting experiments, we show that the proposed semantic communication network achieves a classification accuracy close to that of deep joint source-channel coding (DJSCC), which can be seen as the upper bound of the digital semantic system \cite{9998051}.
+Here, we mainly focus on the image classification application.
+In specific, we propose a novel digital semantic communication system with \emph{adaptive split point} for both the encoding and decoding networks.
+We convert features into those represented by discrete numerical values through a non-linear quantization module with trained levels, and the smaller quantization error brought by the non-linear quantization better transforms analog communication into \emph{digital communication}.
+Structured pruning is incorporated to reduce the number of semantic feature maps to be transmitted.
+Furthermore, to enable end-to-end training for the semantic communication purpose, we propose a novel \emph{semantic learning loss (SLL)} function to reduce the semantic error rather than the bit error.
+We also found in several networks, such as ResNet \cite{Identity} and Swin Transformer \cite{swin}, that a deeper semantic encoder does not always achieve better classification accuracy for all categories of images.
+As the fixed encoder design cannot flexibly deal with varying channel conditions and different images, we design a \emph{policy network} to optimize the configurations of the semantic encoding and decoding networks, by maximizing the classification accuracy under the constraint of the limited computing and bandwidth resources.
+Our experimental results show that the proposed semantic communication network achieves a classification accuracy close to that of deep joint source-channel coding (DJSCC), which can be seen as the upper bound of the digital semantic system \cite{9998051}.
 Additionally, we show the effectiveness of the proposed modules, including the non-linear quantization, structured pruning, and SLL, through ablation studies.